ken1row/libfreenect2_altered/README.md

 ## Requirements
 Requirements are the same as the [original libfreenect2](https://github.com/OpenKinect/libfreenect2).
 Please confirm that the build and run propery work on your computer using the original version.

-Note: This commit and the former commit, labeled 'original', are not modified except the README.
+Note: Source codes in the 'master' branch are not modified except for the README.

 ## Extract amplitude and phase of each frequency